l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

 maintainability or even performance is perhaps a secondary concern, it is more useful to have a working answer than a better one.

-#### Approximate Solutions Can Rock

-There are use cases that would be incredibly difficult to code
-traditionally: e.g., I use LLMs to generate hash tags for web pages I clip for linking them, or for heuristic proximity search based on their embeddings, ...
-For these scenarios, it's not important it is correct or complete.

-#### Admit it:
+#### Let's admit it

-Sorry, but you can't tell me it is not technically rather amazing what we can achieve with what is, at the heart of it, probabilistic text transformation with a pinch of RNJesus.
+Sorry, but you can't tell me it is not technically rather amazing what we can achieve with what is, at the heart of it, probabilistic text transformation with a pinch of Lady Luck.

 Plus, as an engineer, I find the sheer scale of the deployments and operations incredible.

-#### Acknowledge People's Experience
+#### Acknowledge people's experience

-If you want to reach people, you have to acknowledge this experience instead of denying it; denying it means you are easy to dismiss.
+If you want to reach people, you have to acknowledge this instead of denying it; rejecting it entirely means you are easy to dismiss.
 That is not the way to a constructive discourse.

+Only if you — we — are also honest about what the LLMs *can* do will we be taken seriously and be credible when we discuss their limits and constraints.

 ### On the other hand ...

-On the other hand, everyone who has sincerely experimented with LLMs in an area they're confident in knows they have severe limitations.
+On the other hand, everyone who has sincerely experimented with LLMs in an area they're confident in also knows they have severe limitations.

+And we must be honest about them if we want to model LLMs appropriately in our minds, which is a pre-requisite to using them where they make sense, and make sensible use of their outputs.
+And avoiding their use where they are not the right tool for the job.

 Honestly?
-I'd not know where to start with my own anecdotes regarding this.
+I'd not know where to start with my own anecdotes regarding that.
 I have so many.

 #### Our intuition fails us